the capricious role of water

 |This graph, obtained from the Vostok (Antarctica) ice core, shows the capricious, yet cyclical nature of the past 4 ice ages as temperature (red) suddenly dips, then declines in large oscillations to a glacial minimum of some -8 degrees (at Vostok Antarctica).
 With it also the gases of life, carbon dioxide and methane, follow in step.
 On a more detailed time scale, the gases follow the temperature rather than the other way, which is an important observation refuting man-made global warming.|

-We'll explore the glaciation mechanism by assuming that it depends on the run-away effects of:
+We'll explore the glaciation mechanism by assuming that it depends on the run-away (positive feedback) effects of:

 cooling => more snow => more light reflected => more cooling